 Identify the best type of MBA program for you.

 If you want to accelerate your career or change job levels, a one-year, part-time, or executive MBA program can help you make that transition.
 If you are looking to change two or more factors in your career, a full-time MBA will be more important to consider, as this program will enable you to build new skills through experiential learning opportunities and a summer internship.
-When making a larger change, an internship will allow you to build skills and establish a network in your new industry or role.
+When making a larger change, an internship will allow you to develop skills and establish a network in your new industry or role—and can often lead to a full-time position.

 Explore your options.